FlashSampling: Fast and Memory-Efficient Exact Sampling: FlashSampling

-\paragraph{Goal: avoid materializing $\mat{Y}$.} FlashSampling performs sampling inside the matmul kernel and writes only one candidate per row and per vocabulary tile, never the full $[B,V]$ logits tensor: \begin{itemize} \item \textbf{Stage 1 (fused kernel):} compute one batch tile and one vocabulary tile on chip, apply deterministic transforms, add Gumbel noise, and keep the tile-local maximizer for each row. \item \textbf{Stage 2 (reduction):} reduce over vocabulary-tile candidates to obtain one global sample per row. \end{itemize}
+\paragraph{Goal: avoid materializing $\mat{Y}$.} FlashSampling performs sampling inside the matmul kernel and writes only one candidate per row and per vocabulary tile, never the full $[B,V]$ logits tensor: \begin{itemize} \item \textbf{Stage 1 (Fused Kernel):} compute one batch tile and one vocabulary tile on chip, apply deterministic transforms, add Gumbel noise, and keep the tile-local maximizer for each row. \item \textbf{Stage 2 (Reduction):} reduce over vocabulary-tile candidates to obtain one global sample per row. \end{itemize}

-\paragraph{Why the two-stage design is simple.} The fused stage does all expensive work in the matmul epilogue.
+\paragraph{Why the two-stage design is simple.} The fused stage does all the expensive work in the matmul epilogue.
 The second stage is only an $\argmax$ over a small candidate buffer of shape roughly $[B,\#\text{vocab tiles}]$.
 This design is easy to implement and already captures most of the benefit in the decode regime.

 \paragraph{Why this avoids softmax.} The algorithm never forms probabilities and never computes an explicit softmax.
 Exactness follows because it computes the same maximizer of the perturbed logits that a full Gumbel-Max pass would compute.
+For further discussion, please refer to~\ref{sec:details of flashsampling}.

+\paragraph{Multi-GPU Communication.} A naive sampler must wait until the end of the GEMM to assemble the full logits $\mat{Y}$ using an all-gather collective.
+FlashSampling instead issues per-tile point-to-point writes (\emph{fan-out} pattern) from inside the matmul epilogue.
+This broadcasts each tile-local candidate to the other GPUs via P2P (NVLink) as it is produced.
+Because this is not a collective, an explicit cross-rank barrier follows the kernel before Stage 2.
+The benefit is that GPU-to-GPU communication overlaps with the matmul's compute and HBM loads, instead of being deferred until after the GEMM.

+The complete algorithm is provided in Algorithm~\ref{alg:fused}, and a more detailed analysis and proof of its correctness can be found in Sections~\ref{sec:details of flashsampling}, ~\ref{sec:theory}.